 - 1. The course guide lists the tutorials that are offered, their form and in which education block they are taught. - 2.
-In the lecturing term of an education unit that is concluded with a separate examination (excluding seminars and Tax Policy), assignments can be handed in or partial tests can be taken until at the latest one week before the examination takes place. - 3.
+In the education block of an education unit that is concluded with a separate examination (excluding seminars and Tax Policy), assignments can be handed in or partial tests can be taken until at the latest one week before the examination takes place. - 3.
 For the seminars and Tax Policy a 100% obligation to attend applies.

-- 4. Theses have to be written individually on a subject from the specialisation followed, under the supervision of an examiner in the programme of which that specialisation forms a part. - 5.
-Students who have started their thesis in an academic year have to complete their thesis with sufficient result no later than 1 November of the following academic year for Accounting, Auditing and Control and Economics and Business, and 1 May of the following academic year for Economics of Taxation and Econometrics and Management Science.
+- 4. Theses must be written individually on a subject from the specialisation followed, under the supervision of an examiner in the programme of which that specialisation forms a part. - 5.
+A student Economics and Business, Economics and Taxation or Econometrics and Management Science who has started the thesis in an academic year has to complete the thesis with sufficient result no later than 1 November of the following academic year for Economics and Business, and 1 May of the following academic year for Economics of Taxation and Econometrics and Management Science.
 To this end, the student makes a plan for the progress of the thesis, which has to be approved by the supervisor.
 All communication between thesis supervisor and student about the progress of the thesis must be recorded in the Thesis Workflow.

+In case of personal circumstances, the Examination Board can allow an extension of the thesis deadline at the student's request.

-If it appears that the student has not completed his thesis with a sufficient result by the relevant deadline referred to above, the chairperson of the Examination Board under mandate of the Dean will stop the supervision of this thesis and award the result 'fail'.
+After the student has submitted the final version of the thesis, the thesis is assessed by the thesis supervisor and a second assessor.
+If the student has not completed the thesis with a sufficient result by the relevant deadline referred to above or at the end of the permitted extension of the thesis deadline, the chairperson of the Examination Board under mandate of the Dean will stop the supervision of this thesis and award the result 'fail'.
 In that case, the student will have to write a new thesis on a new subject with a new thesis supervisor.
-If the student also does not complete this new thesis within the specified term with a sufficient result, the thesis supervision will be definitively stopped and the student will be referred to the study advisor for a special thesis trajectory.
+If the student also does not complete this new thesis within the specified term with a sufficient result, the thesis supervision will be permanently stopped, and the student will be referred to the study advisor for a special thesis trajectory.